Summer School Catalog

 All students residing in Northfield Township High School District 225 may enroll in our tuition summer school

-program, which will be held at Glenbrook South High School, 4000 W Lake Ave., in Glenview.
+program, which will be held at Glenbrook North High School, 2300 Shermer Rd. in Northbrook.
 Summer School provides

 opportunities for students to improve academic skills and to explore new interests.

 First Semester: Tuesday, June 12th through Friday, June 29th